-December 31, 2020 - If you wish to receive a payment from the Cash Settlement Amount, you must submit a Claim Form by mail or online by this date.
+January 29, 2021 - If you wished to receive a payment from the Cash Settlement Amount, you must have submitted a Claim Form by mail or online by this date.

 A settlement has been reached in the case Ostendorf v.
 Grange Indemnity Insurance Company, et al., Case No. 2:19-cv-01147-ALM-KAJ, entitling Settlement Class members to payment of Sales Tax and Title, Transfer, and Service Fees related to vehicles determined to be total losses.
 This Notice explains: 1) the terms of the Settlement; 2) who is a member of the Settlement Class; 3) how to submit a Claim Form for payment; 4) how to request exclusion from the Settlement; 5) how to object to the Settlement; and 6) how to get more information about the Settlement.